oran-testing/docs/rstFiles/installation.rst

 .. note::

-    RAN tester UE is designed to run on Ubuntu and is tested on Ubuntu 24.04.
+    RAN Tester UE is designed to run on Ubuntu and is tested on Ubuntu 24.04.

 1. Required Build Tools and Dependencies
 ----------------------------------------